cython/cython/docs/src/userguide/fusedtypes.rst

     >>> indexing.func[cython.float, cython.float](1, 2)
     func called: float 1.0 float 2.0

-If a fused type is used as a base type, this will mean that the base type is the fused type, so the base type is what needs to be specialized:
+If a fused type is used as a component of a more complex type (for example a pointer to a fused type, or a memoryview of a fused type), then you should index the function with the individual component and not the more full argument type:

 .. tabs::